jafingerhut/core.btree-vector/doc/intro.md

 because it is straightforward to see that it completely reuses the proof of the split operation.

-It seems likely to me that one can devise a variant of this mehthod for concatenating B-trees of different heights that only creates nodes if they are present in the final B-tree.
+It seems likely to me that one can devise a variant of this method for concatenating B-trees of different heights that only creates nodes if they are present in the final B-tree.
 I suspect it would add at most a few more cases that need to be proved.
 I have not done that yet.

 Even if that never happens, note that at most H2-H1 nodes are created, and this is O(log N) in the size of the largest B-tree involved, so